HeuristicPerson/bluetooth_2_hid/README.md

 # 2. Features
 - Simple installation and highly automated setup
-- Supports multiple input devices (currently keyboard and mouse)
+- Supports multiple input devices (currently keyboard and mouse - more than one of each kind simultaneously)
 - Auto-reconnect feature for input devices (power off, energy saving mode, out of range, etc.)
 - Robust error handling and logging
+- Installation as a systemd service
 - Reliable concurrency using state-of-the-art [TaskGroups](https://docs.python.org/3/library/asyncio-task.html#task-groups)
 - Clean and actively maintained code base